-In the exercise of its authority as o delegated by the Board, the Audit Committee has
+In the exercise of its authority as delegate ed by the Board, the Audit Committee has

-appointed to assist with
+appointed

-team o of the inquiry
+team of the in quiry.

 9 FS

 9.1.
 The respective service providers will negotiate and agree the fees that Eskom will pay to the service provider.